-Please note that if you are an external group (including University societies) looking to make a booking for a large event, you will need to contact firstname.lastname@example.org to apply.
+Please note that external groups (including University societies) should contact firstname.lastname@example.org to apply.

 It is really important to follow the correct procedure when it comes to bigger events to make sure everyone stays safe – so before filling in the event booking form, you must read the following information carefully.

-The college will normally provide the venue free of charge to Somerville societies recognised by the JCR during term time.
-We charge for venues for all other student societies as well as for events that may incur significant cleaning costs such as bops.
+- The college will normally provide the venue free of charge to Somerville societies recognised by the JCR during term time.
+We charge venue hire for external student societies, as well as for events that may incur significant cleaning costs such as bops.

 It is your responsibility to complete the required booking forms at least 2 weeks before the event (3 weeks if an alcohol licence is required).
 Only Somerville Societies can apply for and use a TEN (temporary Event Notices / Licenses).
 Reminders will not be issued by any of the involved college departments.